ttscoff/bt-svg-viewer/src/_README.md

 - At the top of the preset editor and in the presets list table you’ll find a copy-ready snippet in the form of `[svg_viewer id="123"]`.
 - Click **Copy** to put the shortcode on the clipboard without selecting manually.

+### Defaults Tab

+- Visit **SVG Viewer → Presets → Defaults** to seed the fields used when creating a new preset.
+- The panel now includes **Enable asset cache busting for debugging**, which appends a time-based suffix to scripts and styles.
+It is automatically active on hosts that start with `dev.` or `wptest.` and can be toggled manually when you need to defeat browser caching.

 ---